laraspells/generator/README.md

-LaraSpell - Laravel CRUD Generator for 'Sorcerers'
+LaraSpells - Laravel CRUD Generator for 'Sorcerers'
 ========================================================

 LaraSpell is Laravel CRUD generator that generate laravel code.